This guide to banking in Germany looks at the German banking system and what banking options there are for expats in Germany.

 - Offshore banking in Germany

-Germany has what is known as a ‘three-pillar’ banking system made up of private commercial banks, public savings banks (Sparkassen and Landesbanken) and co-operative banks (Genossenschaftsbanken).
+Germany has what is known as a ‘three-pillar’ banking system made up of private commercial banks (the largest sector, making up around 40% of banking assets), public savings banks (Sparkassen and Landesbanken) and co-operative banks (Genossenschaftsbanken) that have existed together for more than 200 years.
 These exist alongside international banks in Germany and a growing number of German online banks.
-There are only a small number of large, centralised banks, with most of the banks in Germany being smaller regional banks.
-Altogether there are more than 1,800 banks in Germany (including foreign banks) with more than 35,000 branches.
+There are only a small number of large, centralized banks, with most of the banks in Germany being smaller regional banks.

 Private commercial banks in Germany

 Private banks in Germany make up around 40% of all German banks, with around two-thirds of them belonging to big centralized chains.
 There are also around 200 smaller regional banks in Germany.
 According to rankings published by Accuity, the best German bank in terms of assets is Deutsche Bank, which is also ranked number 16 in the world.
 Opening hours of German banks vary but standard business hours are typically from around 8.30–9am to around 4.30–5.30pm.
 Some banks open later on Thursdays and some open on Saturdays.
 Some smaller regional banks close for lunch.